scala-ide/docs/src/sphinx/4.0.x/advancedsetup/scala-installations.rst

 Scala Multi Version Support
 ---------------------------

-The gist of it is the following: the milestone's IDE is a 2.11 build.
-The Presentation Compiler it IDE ships with is a part of Scala 2.11.
+The gist of it is the following: the IDE is, as of its 4.0.0 release, a 2.11 build.
+The Presentation Compiler it ships with is a part of Scala 2.11.
 But its typechecker can run with a specific option, ``-Xsource:2.10`` that lets it work on 2.10 source files.
-That's now a regular `scala compiler <http://www.scala-lang.org/news/2.11.1>`__ option, by the way — though please note it only affects up to the typechecker phase [#]_.
+That's now a standalone `scala compiler <http://www.scala-lang.org/news/2.11.1>`__ option, by the way — though please note it only affects up to the typechecker phase [#]_.

 So, if you are working on a 2.11 project, nothing changed — this is business as usual.
 If you are working on a 2.10 code base, a